Back2Golf Three-Phased Approach

-As communities begin to re-open, golf can offer an outdoor recreational experience that provides many health and wellness benefits.
-The Allied Golf Organizations, in alignment with the Center for Disease Control (CDC), have developed a comprehensive plan that allows golf to be played responsibly while observing recommended social distancing guidelines.
+As golf facilities work through the three phases of Back2Golf, it is vital to do so in a responsible manner that protects the entire golf community.
+In collaboration with our Allied Golf Organizations, medical professionals and in alignment with the Center for Disease Control (CDC), this comprehensive plan allows golf to be played while observing recommended social distancing guidelines.

 Continue to encourage responsible golf and print out these Back2Golf Social Distancing Guidelines posters for your facility.
 These can be displayed in the golf shop, locker room, first tee, clubhouse, on golf carts or wherever appropriate.

 - Click here to download 4.5’’ x 5.5’’ golf cart signs.

 - Click here to download 8.5’’ x 11’’ horizontal posters.